primefaces/primefaces/docs/13_0_0/components/selectonemenu.md

 manual input.
 Set editable option to true to use this feature.

 ## Filtering
-When filtering is enabled with setting _filter_ on, an input field is rendered at overlay header and on keyup event filtering is executed on client side using _filterMatchMode_.
-Default modes of filterMatchMode are startsWith, contains, endsWith and custom.
+When filtering is enabled with setting `filter` on, an input field is rendered at overlay header and on keyup event filtering is executed on client side using `filterMatchMode`.
+Default modes of `filterMatchMode` are `startsWith`, `contains`, `endsWith` and `custom`.
 Custom mode requires a javascript function to do the filtering.

 ```xhtml